Where My Country Gone?: Plot

 Meanwhile, Butters begins dating a Canadian girl named Charlotte.
 The two find themselves falling in love.
 At dinner with her family, he learns that they and other Canadians left Canada unwillingly.
 Charlotte's father explains that during the last Canadian election there was a brash candidate (a parody of Donald Trump and his positions on immigration) that said outrageous things without offering realistic solutions to problems.
 Everyone thought it was funny, and thus did not take him seriously as a candidate.
 He was elected, to their chagrin, because they let the joke go on for too long and neglected to vote against him.
 After dinner, Butters reveals his romantic feelings for Charlotte, who reciprocates.

 Barely surviving his jaunt across the border, Garrison finds that Canada has become a deserted wasteland and heads to the President's office.
 There, a physical altercation ensues between the two, which ends when Garrison gains the upper hand and rapes the Canadian President to death.
 Upon hearing the news that the Canadian President is dead, the emigrants – including Charlotte's family – return to Canada.
 Back in the United States, Garrison attributes the "win" to his policy.
 Kyle starts to point out that the conflict actually stemmed from such hostile policies but suddenly goes silent because "no one wants another speech".
 Garrison tells the people of South Park that he will join the 2016 campaign for President of the United States with his running mate, Caitlyn Jenner.
-The two leave for Washington in a car driven by Jenner, who immediately runs over another pedestrian.
+The two leave for Washington, D.C. in a car driven by Jenner, who immediately runs over another pedestrian.